Our full details are:

 Third parties are parties to whom we may choose to sell, transfer, merge parts of our business or assets, if we seek to acquire, merge with other businesses, to service providers, HM Revenue & customs, Regulators and professional advisers including lawyers, bankers, auditors and insurers.

+Information may be transferred to third parties and internationally, some of whom may not have laws that protect privacy rights as extensively as in the United Kingdom.
 Where this is the case, we require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Data Retention: How long your personal data will be used?
+Data Retention: How long will your personal data be used?